V4 Whitehouse Underpass Frequently Asked Questions

 The schemes are to provide safe pedestrian and cyclist crossings in to the Western Expansion Area.

-The scheme is due to be complete within 10 months and will open in spring 2020.
+The scheme is due to be complete within 10 months and will open in spring 2020 after Anglian Water complete their pipe works.
 The programme can vary due to utility works and weather conditions.
-Any possible changes to dates will shared via signage near the site and on the website.
+Any possible changes to dates will be shared via signage near the site and on the website.

 Will the road be closed during these works?